Fellows

 Rosengarten holds a BA in psychological and brain sciences from Washington University in St. Louis and an MA in child study and human development from Tufts University.

-Sanchez recently graduated from the University of Virginia with a Master’s of Public Policy.
-While there, Sanchez worked as a graduate teaching assistant for research methods and policy analysis classes and as a research assistant for EdPolicy Works, focusing on community colleges, workforce development, and unemployment policies.
-Prior to that, he earned a BA in public policy and administration at Brigham Young University-Idaho while serving as a member of the Ririe City Council.
+Prior to becoming a PEAR Fellow, Sanchez was engaged in a Master’s of Public Policy at the University of Virginia.
+While there, Sanchez worked as a graduate teaching assistant for research methods and policy analysis classes and as a research assistant for EdPolicy Works; his work at EdPolicy Works centered on studying the barriers of increasing the capacity of community college nursing programs, improving the accessibility and utility of the college scorecard website, and collecting data on each state’s unemployment insurance job search requirements.
+Prior to his studies at UVA, he earned a BA in public policy and administration at Brigham Young University-Idaho while serving as a member of the Ririe City Council.

 2022 PEAR Fellows